Using social media to grow your Shopify store is no longer optional - it's essential.

 And social media can work as social proof in and of itself.
 If a customer sees you have a large and engaged customer base, they’ll like your brand more and become more likely to make a purchase.

 This is why social proof is one of the essential factors in driving sales, as it builds trust with potential customers and increases brand awareness.
-You can learn more about the importance of social proof for your e-commerce business here.

-Organic Social Media FAQs
+Organic Social FAQs

 What is organic social media?